mlopatkin/andlogview/BUILDING.md

 ## Prerequisites

  * Windows or Linux
- * OpenJDK 8 (e. g. from [AdoptOpenJDK](https://adoptopenjdk.net/))
+ * OpenJDK 8 or newer (e. g. from [Eclipse Adoptium](https://adoptium.net/))
- * Internet connection to download dependencies from jcenter, Maven Central, etc.
+ * Internet connection to download dependencies from Maven Central, Gradle Plugin Portal, etc.
  * Git (to check out and commit)

 ## Checking out the sources
-The repository can be cloned with Git or you can download a latest snapshot in archive from [Downloads][downloads] page on Bitbucket.
+The repository can be cloned with Git or you can download a latest snapshot in archive from Github.
 The rest of this chapter assumes that you use Git.

 This project uses Unix-style line endings (LF) for all files on all platforms except for Windows Batch (bat/cmd) files that must use CRLF.
 I personally prefer to disable line ending translations in Git and configure editors to use Unix-style line endings.
-It can be disabled globally, for all Git repos on the machine (beware, it may cause strange side-effects for existing checkouts):
+It can be disabled globally, for all Git repos on the machine (beware, it may cause strange side effects for existing checkouts):
 ```
 git config --global core.autocrlf false
 ```